 Reuptake Inhibitors: SSRIs, SNRIs, and NDRIs

 Some of the most commonly prescribed antidepressants are called reuptake inhibitors.
 What's reuptake?
-It's the process in which neurotransmitters are naturally absorbed back into nerve cells in the brain.
+It's the process in which neurotransmitters are naturally reabsorbed back into nerve cells in the brain after they are released to send messages between nerve cells.
 A reuptake inhibitor prevents this from happening.
 Instead of getting reabsorbed, the neurotransmitter stays -- at least temporarily -- in the gap between the nerves, called the synapse.

 What's the benefit?
 The basic theory goes like this: keeping levels of the neurotransmitters higher could improve communication between the nerve cells -- and that can strengthen circuits in the brain which regulate mood.